The State Of Shoplifting

-Shoplifting has become a very wide-spread problem in the State of New Jersey, as well as the country as a whole.
+Shoplifting has become a very widespread problem in the state of New Jersey, as well as the country as a whole.
 As technology has grown, companies have a greater ability to tackle the problem of what is called “unknown shrink” – but with that also comes a greater cost to prevent what is happening.
-Ever wonder why prices just suddenly rise for some items when there is no shortage or production problems?
+Ever wonder why prices just suddenly arise for some items when there is no shortage or production problems?
 These statistics illustrate just how large a problem shoplifting is.

 - More than $13 Billion worth of goods are stolen from retailers each year.
 If you break that number down by the days in a year, it works out to be over $35 million per day throughout the country.

 - There are approximately 27 million shoplifters country-wide.
 Bringing it to a more local level, imagine that one in every 11 people in the state of New Jersey has shoplifted.
 You may know at least 2 people and never really thought about it.

 - Shoplifting affects more than the company: It overburdens courts and police, it raises store security expenses, and causes lost sales tax revenue.
 Companies recoup their losses by passing the cost on to consumers by raising prices.

 - There is no general profile of a shoplifter, and they will steal from any place they can – department stores, specialty shops, supermarkets, drug stores, music stores, convenience, and even thrift shops.